An Overview of Intelence (Etravirine)

 What Is Etravirine?

 Etravirine belongs to a class (group) of HIV drugs called non-nucleoside reverse transcriptase inhibitors (NNRTIs).
-NNRTIs attach to and block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
+NNRTIs attach to and block an HIV enzyme, a type of protein, called reverse transcriptase.
 By blocking reverse transcriptase, NNRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 Etravirine is always used in combination with other HIV medicines.
 Etravirine is used in people who are already taking or have taken an NNRTI plus other HIV medicines and in whom these medicines are not controlling their HIV infection.